 Bonus: Take advantage of First Time Homebuyer’s programs

-Though not an action step in the process of discovering how to start saving for a house, this is a very important piece of advice to follow.
+Though not an action step, this is a very important piece of advice to follow when discovering how to start saving for a house.
 The chances are good that you can qualify for a First Time Homebuyer’s program if this is your first home purchase.

 Maybe that’s why I’m so passionate about the topic of mortgage debt!
 Don’t make the same naive mistakes that I did.
 Please make sure that you’re getting a good mortgage product.
 Take advantage of any opportunity to lower your rate.
 Make sure that you’re saving for a home the smart way.